MicrosoftDocs/entra-docs/docs/includes/licensing-pim.md

 ### When a license expires for PIM

-If a Microsoft Azure AD Premium P2, Microsoft Entra ID Governance, or trial license expires, Privileged Identity Management features will no longer be available in your directory:
+If a Microsoft Microsoft Entra ID Premium P2, Microsoft Entra ID Governance, or trial license expires, Privileged Identity Management features will no longer be available in your directory:

-- Permanent role assignments to Azure AD roles will be unaffected.
+- Permanent role assignments to Entra ID roles will be unaffected.
-- The Privileged Identity Management service in the Azure portal, and the Graph API cmdlets and PowerShell interfaces of Privileged Identity Management, will no longer be available for users to activate privileged roles, manage privileged access, or perform access reviews of privileged roles.
+- The Privileged Identity Management service in the Entra Admin portal, and the Graph API cmdlets and PowerShell interfaces of Privileged Identity Management, will no longer be available for users to activate privileged roles, manage privileged access, or perform access reviews of privileged roles.
-- Eligible role assignments of Azure AD roles will be removed, as users will no longer be able to activate privileged roles.
+- Eligible role assignments of Entra ID roles will be removed, as users will no longer be able to activate privileged roles.
-- Any ongoing access reviews of Azure AD roles will end, and Privileged Identity Management configuration settings are removed.
+- Any ongoing access reviews of Entra ID roles will end, and Privileged Identity Management configuration settings are removed.
 - Privileged Identity Management will no longer send emails on role assignment changes.